AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/export-custom-forms-details.md

 * Programs

   <!--
-  Billing records After you open a billing record on a project, you can use the Details area to attach a custom form to the record and fill it out.
-You can also export billing record information from the Details area.
+  <li class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Billing records</p> <p>After you open a billing record on a project, you can use the Details area to attach a custom form to the record and fill it out.
+You can also export billing record information from the Details area.</p> </li>
   -->

 >[!NOTE]